How to Connect REST and gRPC APIs to GraphQL Federation with Cosmo Connect

 You might be wondering how this approach could handle dependencies between plugins.
 What if one service needs some data from another one?
 Such a problem is already solved by the underlying Federation protocol.
 You can define dependencies between services in a declarative way, composition will ensure that the dependencies are valid and resolvable, and the Router will take care of resolving them at runtime.

-An example: How to use Cosmo Plugins and leverage LLMs to build an API
+Example: using Cosmo Connect with LLMs to build an API

 First, you need to initialize a new project:

-module.
-Next, you have to open Cursor in the plugin directory (./cosmo/plugins/hello-world).
+Next, you have to open Cursor (or another AI coding IDE like Windsurf or Claude Code) in the plugin directory (./cosmo/plugins/hello-world).
 If you're in the right directory, it will automatically pick up the generated Cursor Rules we've prepared to make AI-coding as easy as possible.

-For more in-depth instructions on how to use Cosmo Plugins, check out the Cosmo Plugins documentation .
+For more in-depth instructions on how to use Cosmo Connect, check out the Router Plugins documentation .

 If you'd like to add another module, just run the init command again, add a second module with a different name, and update the Router configuration to compose it with the first one.
 That's it, you've just built your first modular monolith with LLMs.